 The water resources within these areas are generally considered to be at a low risk from current or future development.
-Development is generally low due to a number of factors including low water availability, high evaporation and high groundwater salinity.
+Development is generally low due to several factors such as low water availability, high evaporation and high groundwater salinity.

 South Australian Non-Prescribed Areas (SS10)